-Yesterday, as former Sen. Bob Dole told bewildered neighbors here not to listen to those who say the new Medicare drug program is confusing, I was befuddled, overwhelmed, and finally mind-numbed by this most fiendishly complex can of worms that ever wiggled.
+Yesterday, as former Sen. Bob Dole told bewildered neighbors here not to listen to those who say the new Medicare plan drug program is confusing.
+I was befuddled, overwhelmed, and finally mind-numbed by this most fiendishly complex can of worms that ever wiggled.

 I would so like to see Dole brave these swamps.
 But then, the good senator has a far simpler program.
 It pays for everything.

 Ours should be so simple.
 It would be cheaper.

 Instead, I went to Medicare.gov, entered the drugs I’m using, and…

 “No plans were found to have ALL the drugs you selected on their formulary.
 The following 287 plans have some of the drugs you selected on their formulary.”